Snail-IDE/Snail-IDE-Website/README.md

-# snail-ide-website
+# batscoding-website
-This is a website where you can share your Snail IDE projects with the community.<br />
+This is a website where you can share your BatsCoding projects with the community.<br />
-Based off of PenguinMod/PenguinMod-Home.<br />
+Based off of Snail-IDE/Snail-IDE-Website.<br />

 # building instructions
 npm i --force<br />